 20. Listen to music that makes you feel good

 Spend time working through music albums of undiscovered music on Youtube or your favorite music streaming app.
-You never know when you will encounter a song that will make you feel insanely motivated to be productive at home.
+You never know when you will encounter a song that will make you feel very motivated to be productive at home.
 In fact, it’s one of my favorite productivity hacks – spend an hour looking for a new song that turns your energy on, and you will find yourself listening to it and slaying tasks for the rest of the day!